4 Reasons to Not Agonize When You Don’t Make Perfect Marketing Content

 I can’t write the gorgeous, insightful, perfect blog post I dreamed of.
 Or email, webpage, or lead magnet.

-What I will do is create the post I’m capable of creating.
+What I can do, and will do, is create the blog post I’m capable of creating.

-Because even if it’s not perfect, I can still serve you, my community, when I share a piece of marketing content.
+Because even if it’s not perfect, I can still serve you, my community, when I share a piece of marketing content that’s not perfect.

 And I will forgive myself.
 Will you?

-So you can forgive yourself (faster) when you’re in content creation mode, choose at least two of these reasons that resonate with you.
+So that you can forgive yourself (faster) when you’re in content creation mode, choose at least two of these reasons to let go of perfectionism that resonate with you.

 Put them on sticky notes, gosh I love sticky notes, don’t you?
-Add them to your journal or phone to remind yourself that it’s 100% acceptable to create marketing content that isn’t perfect.
+Add them to your journal or phone to remind yourself that it’s 100% acceptable to create (and post online!) marketing content that ISN’T perfect.

 Above all, you can continue to give first, by sharing valuable, authentically-you ideas in your marketing content.
 All so you can make client connections online and beyond.